-4 There is a large body of literature on consumer-optimizing models of portfolio selection, which are variants of the portfolio-balance model that impose restrictions arising from the assumed (risk-averse) utility functions of investors.
+4 There is a large body of literature on consumer optimizing models of portfolio selection, which are variants of the portfolio balance model that impose restrictions arising from the assumed utility functions of investors.
 See Markowitz (1952), Sharpe (1964), and Campbell and Viceira (2001, 2005).
-More recently, Vayanos and Vila (2009) have developed a theoretical model of the term structure based on preferred habitats of investors, which also relies on risk aversion.
-Andres, Lopez-Salido, and Nelson (2004) provide an example of a dynamic stochastic general equilibrium model with imperfect asset substitutability based on frictions in financial markets.